typelevel/cats-parse/docs/src/index.md

 // res1: Either[Error, Tuple2[String, Char]] = Right((,1))
 ```

 Notice that `(p1.backtrack | p2)` clause is another parser by itself since we're still combining parsers by using `orElse`.

 But we've already used `orElse` in example before without any `backtrack` operator, and it worked just fine.
 Why do we need `backtrack` now?
-Let's look at this example to understand where we need to use `backtrack` and where we don't:
+Let's look at this example:

 ```scala
 import cats.parse.Rfc5234.{digit, sp}